bakpakin/Fennel/style.md

 ## Indentation and Alignment

-For any call to a function, macro, or special form, the callee following the opening paren determines the rules for indenting or aligning the remaining forms.
+For any call to a macro or special form, the callee following the opening paren determines the rules for indenting or aligning the remaining forms.
 Certain names in this position indicate special alignment or indentation rules; these are special forms and macros that accept a "body" argument or arguments.

 ```fennel
 ;; Don't: